fcrepo-exts/migration-utils/README.md

                              Hostname of Fedora 3, used for replacing placeholder in 'E' and 'R' datastream URLs
                                Default: fedora.info
-  -u, --username=<username>
+  -u, --username=<user>      The username to associate with all of the migrated
-                             The username to associate with all of the migrated resources.
+                               resources.
                                Default: fedoraAdmin
-  -U, --user-uri=<uri>
+  -U, --user-uri=<userUri>   The username to associate with all of the migrated
-                             The URI associated with the username
+                               resources.
                                Default: info:fedora/fedoraAdmin
       --debug                Enables debug logging
 ```